Over the last few days I’ve shown how wrong Kim Dotcom is when he says New Zealand has third world internet. Continue reading

 The plan isn’t what it seems to be.

 Google’s two-day training course will give people Google+ certification.
-Click through to the course details and you’ll see it is about selling the company’s AdWords product.
+The course details show it is about selling the company’s AdWords product.

 In other words, it is not general training in online strategies, but training in using Google products and services to offer those online strategies.
 In other words it will bind 100 young people into Google’s world and by extension will make it easier for Google to sell to the thousands of companies they will consult to.